-• Application of Computational thinking with programming [On screen practical coding examination 50%]
+- Computer Systems theory [Examination 50%] - Application of Computational thinking with programming [On screen practical coding examination 50%]

-• Examination: 100%
+Examination: 100%

-You need to: be able to work independently and manage your own time be able to think logically to solve problems have an interest in computers and programming.
-What it is useful for after Year 11 level 3 qualifications, such as the Edexcel BTEC Level 3 Nationals in software development academic qualifications, such as A Level in Computing the qualification will also provide a good grounding for other subject areas that require computational thinking and analytical skills.
-Who can I speak to about this course?
-Mr Bridgewater.
+- be able to work independently and manage your own time - be able to think logically to solve problems - have an interest in computers and programming.

+- level 3 qualifications, such as the Edexcel BTEC Level 3 Nationals in software development - academic qualifications, such as A Level in Computing - the qualification will also provide a good grounding for other subject areas that require computational thinking and analytical skills.